taviso/hotcorner/README.md

 Zero state is stored anywhere, no registry keys or configuration files.

 - If you want to configure something, edit the code and recompile.
+- Size of the rectangle and delay until its activated can be changed via arguments.
+Just have a look at the hotcorner.bat.
+The first four arguments are the size and positon of the reactange, the fifth argument is the delay in milliseconds.
+	The order of the arguments is top, left, right, bottom.
+E.g. if you want a square at the top left, your arguments are -50 -50 50 50, for the bottom left on a 1080 pixel screen, you could use
+	1070, 20, -20, 1100.
 - If you want to uninstall it, just delete it.

 ## Instructions